 - Failing to use a gentle, liquid soap when washing the vaginal area

-- Not using vaginal estrogen, when appropriate, in post-menopausal women
+- Not using vaginal estrogen, when appropriate, in those who are post-menopausal

 History and Physical

-In women who have very rapid recurrences of cystitis after treatment, clinical clues should be sought to attempt to classify cystitis as reinfection (i.e., new infection after the previous one was completely eradicated) or a relapse (i.e., re-emergence of the previous infection, which was incompletely eradicated previously).
-A recurrence is termed reinfection if the interval between two episodes is greater than 2 weeks, if a different strain of uropathogen is documented or if a sterile culture (with the patient off antibiotics) was documented between two UTI episodes.
-If the interval between the two episodes is less than two weeks, it is defined as a relapse.
+Positive urine cultures should be documented to confirm a diagnosis of recurrent UTIs, and appropriate urinary symptoms should be noted.
+If clean catch urine samples are suspicious of contamination (especially in women), consideration for obtaining a catheterized specimen is prioritized.
+In women who have very rapid recurrences of cystitis after treatment, clinical clues should attempt to classify cystitis as reinfection (ie, new infection after the previous one was wholly eradicated) or a relapse (ie, re-emergence of the previous infection, which was incompletely eradicated).
+A recurrence is termed reinfection if the interval between 2 episodes is greater than 2 weeks, if a different uropathogenic strain is documented, or if a sterile culture (with the patient off antibiotics) was documented between 2 UTI episodes.
+If the interval between the 2 episodes is less than 2 weeks, this is a relapse.
 Relapsing infections often require additional evaluation with urological imaging.

 Evaluation

 Urological imaging is advised for only a select group of women.
-Indications for urological imaging include relapsing infections, persistent hematuria after treatment; a history of stone passage; or repeated isolation of Proteus from the urine, which is often associated with renal stones.
-Preferred imaging modalities include renal ultrasonography or, ideally, a CT scan of the abdomen and pelvis.
+Indications for urological imaging include relapsing infections, persistent hematuria after treatment, a history of stone passage, or repeated isolation of Proteus from the urine, often associated with renal stones.
+Preferred imaging modalities include renal ultrasonography or, ideally, a computed tomography scan of the abdomen and pelvis.

-A variety of sampling methods have been described to establish the diagnosis of UTI in the pediatric population.
+Various sampling methods have been described to establish the diagnosis of UTI in the pediatric population.
 However, obtaining the urine sample utilizing suprapubic aspiration or catheterization might result in lower contamination and more reliable results.
-Moreover, if the urine sample has been collected through a plastic bag, several more steps should be undertaken to rule out the possibility of UTI, including dipstick evaluation and microscopic analysis.
-The presence of leukocyte esterase and nitrite on a urinary dipstick and the possibility of pyuria and bacteriuria; both should be excluded to rule out the impression of a UTI.
-Utilizing a clean voided midstream urine sample for the diagnosis is limited to toilet-trained children.[19]
+Moreover, if the urine sample is collected through a plastic bag, several steps are required to rule out the possibility of UTI, including dipstick evaluation and microscopic analysis.
+The presence of leukocyte esterase and nitrite on a urinary dipstick and the possibility of pyuria and bacteriuria should be excluded to rule out the impression of a UTI.
+Utilizing a clean, voided midstream urine sample for the diagnosis is limited to toilet-trained children and individuals.[18]
+Patients with negative urinary cultures who have persistent symptoms should be evaluated for other causes, such as atypical organisms, interstitial cystitis, endometriosis, atrophic vaginitis, trauma, urethral pathology, neoplasms, diverticula, strictures, medication side effects, and vaginitis.[19][20][21]

-Performing a cystoscopy solely for the diagnosis of recurrent UTIs is rarely indicated as it might induce an ascending lower urinary tract infection.
-Cystoscopy is rarely helpful when utilized routinely; however, it might be useful in a few circumstances, including post-operative exclusion and management of possible ureteral injuries, to evaluate incomplete bladder emptying or to identify possibly bladder calculi.
-Even the optimal recommended type of irrigation fluid used during cystoscopy has been investigated.
-For instance, in the study conducted by Lauren N. Siff et al. during 8 months in the urogynecology departments of the joined clinics within the Cleveland health system, the authors explored the significantly higher rate of UTI in those patients who had undergone cystoscopy with 10% dextrose water in comparison with normal saline.[20]
+Solely performing a cystoscopy to diagnose recurrent UTIs is rarely indicated, as this might induce an ascending lower UTI.[22][23]
+Cystoscopy is rarely helpful when utilized routinely; however, the modality can be useful in post-operative exclusion and management of possible ureteral injuries, evaluating incomplete bladder emptying, or identifying possible bladder calculi.
+The optimal recommended type of irrigation fluid utilized during cystoscopy has been investigated.
+For instance, in the 8-month-long study of Cleveland health system clinics, a significantly higher rate of UTIs was found in those patients who had undergone cystoscopy with 10% dextrose and water irrigation compared to normal saline.[24]
 All cystoscopies were planned to exclude intraoperative ureteral injuries during complicated urogynecology procedures.

 Treatment / Management